BestTimesToVisit.com Logo

 Taxis

 Taxis are readily available at the airport, hotels, and popular tourist spots.
-They are a convenient way to get around, especially if you have luggage or are traveling in a group.
-Negotiate your fare before starting your journey as meters are not always used.
+They are a convenient way to get around, especially if you're traveling with luggage or in a group.
+Drivers are generally knowledgeable about the islands and can offer impromptu tours.

 Rental Cars

-Cost:Expect to pay around $50-$80 USD per day for a compact car, with weekly rates offering better value.
-Factor in insurance costs.
+Cost:Expect to pay between $50-$80 USD per day for a compact car, with weekly rates offering better value.
+Insurance is usually extra and can add $10-$20 USD per day.

 Local Buses

-Cost:Fares are typically very low, around $1-$2 USD per ride, paid in cash to the driver.
+Cost:Fares are incredibly cheap, typically $1.00-$2.00 USD per ride, paid in cash directly to the driver.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.